powsybl/powsybl.github.io/pages/documentation/developer/tutorials/downscaling.md

 ```

 ### A look at the DSL loading script
 The DSL loading script is in groovy format.
 It will be executed by the mapping operation and its content defines what will be actually done.

-On top of groovy language, Powsybl-metrix defines a Domain Specific Language or DSL that allows you to quickly define operations relative to networks mapping.
-The script will be run once per network, here is its content script explained:
+On top of groovy language, Metrix integration defines a Domain Specific Language (or DSL) that allows you to quickly define operations relative to network's mapping.
+The script is run once per network, here is its content script explained:

 ```groovy
 import com.powsybl.iidm.network.EnergySource